arfai1213/AWS-SOA-C02/README.md

     - `Description`
     - `Metadata`
     - `Parameters` - input custom values
+        - `NoEcho` - whether to mask the parameter value to prevent it from being displayed in the console
     - `Conditions` - e.g. provision resources based on environment
     - `Mapping` - own user-defined value, e.g. `ami`
     - `Transform` - include snippets of code outside the main template